 In some cases, you may be dealing with strict liability.
 This is when the defendant is automatically liable, regardless of whether it was negligence or an intentional act.

 One example is a dangerous or defective product.
 This can include a manufacturing defect, a marketing defect, or a design defect.

 Contact an Illinois Attorney

-If you or a loved one were injured in an incident that falls under the personal injury area of law, speaking with a skilled our attorneys is highly recommended.
+If you or a loved one have injuries due to an incident that falls under the personal injury area of law, we recommend speaking with a skilled Illinois personal injury lawyer.